 – At least 10% of Parking Space to be earmarked for EVs in commercial buildings such as hotels, shopping malls, cinema halls, apartments, etc. and charging stations to be set up in the earmarked space.

-To access the complete document released by the TN state government, click below.
+To access the complete draft policy document released by the TN state government, click below.